 $$ f^{(0)}(x) = f(x)= \sqrt[3]{x^{5}} $$

-Calculate the function of a point: $$ f(1) = 1 $$
+Calculate the point: $$ f(1) = 1 $$

 $$ f^{(1)}(x) = \left(f^{(0)}(x)\right)^{'}= \left(\sqrt[3]{x^{5}}\right)^{'} = \frac{5 \sqrt[3]{x^{5}}}{3 x} $$